 Books About Habits – The tension between choice and disease in addictive and harmful habits.

 David R. Dunham ministers to people struggling with addictions; he is a pastor of counseling and discipleship who writes about ministry, counseling, and addiction for the Biblical Counseling Coalition.

 What is the central concept presented?
-Dunham contends that the Bible has a lot to say about overcoming addictions and the shame that accompanies them.
+Dunham contends that the Bible has a lot to say about overcoming addictions and the shame accompanying them.

 Dunham states that “Our modern context has two dominant ways of speaking about the nature of addiction.
 It speaks about addiction as being a disease or a choice.
 Either your addiction is beyond your control and the result of a bad brain or your addiction is entirely your choice and, to stop, you need to choose differently.
 Of course, the lived experience of addicts tells us something else.
 It tells us that addictions navigate a unique terrain between voluntarism and sickness.
 We are both responsible for our choices and yet enslaved to them”.

 You become what you worship.
 If we worship our way into the problem of addiction, we must worship our way out, too.
 David Dunham